 My commander in chief was President Bill Clinton and I served in the late 90’s – between wars.
 There was no active conflict during my time on Active Duty.
 I was what they call a POG, or Person Other than Grunt.
 POG is a derogatory-ish term used by Grunts (or what the infantry calls themselves) to describe people who are not infantry which is what many Marines view as the toughest job in the Corps.
 The grunts are usually a bit jealous as us POGs tend to have it easier…haha.
 And we do.

 I was an administrative clerk responsible for pay and finance and auditing.
 I later lateral moved into small computer repair, eventually seeding what would become my profession outside of the Corps – technology.
-I had the pleasure of working for and being promoted by General Kelly, now Chief of Staff for President Trump.
+I had the pleasure of working for and being promoted by General Kelly, former Chief of Staff for President Trump.
 Kelly was a good man.